AlexJReid/blog/content/posts/monoblok-massive/index.md

 ![massive monoblok](./massivemono.png)

-Tick data moves fast, the JSON frames carry several fields per message, and every downstream consumer otherwise re-implements the same demux, round, dedupe, alert plumbing.
-Doing it once at the broker means subscribers can use subject filtering to pick the slice they actually need and ignore the rest.
+Market data moves fast.
+Imagine your data provider gives you a stream of JSON frames that carry several fields per message, and every downstream subscriber re-implements the same demux, round, dedupe, alert logic.
+At scale, doing this n times causes read/write amplification and much wasted work, not to mention subtle bugs.
+Doing it once at the broker means that subscribers can use subject filtering to pick the slice they actually need and ignore the rest.

+**[monoblok](https://github.com/lexvicacom/monoblok) can help you to do just that.**

-Here are the three rules.
+Here are three rules.
 Each frame carries several fields, so rule 1 splits them out into one subject per field (a demux).
 Rule 2 cleans the price stream.
 Rule 3 watches for jumps.
 Each rule feeds the next.

 ```clojure
 ;; 1.
 Demux the JSON frame into per-field scalar subjects.